nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: The INDEX refers to the the index number shown on the last displayed flashcard list and it <strong>must be a positive integer</strong>.
+:information_source: The INDEX refers to the index number shown on the last displayed flashcard list and it <strong>must be a positive integer</strong>.

 </div>